Know Your

 If arrested, legally you only need to provide police with your name, date of birth, and current place you live.
 Lying or witholding that information can cause police to press more charges.

-What do I need to tell police?
+What do I Need to Tell Police?

-They may also ask questions about your phone number, next of kin or medical history: you don’t have to answer any of them if you don’t want to.
+If you are under arrest, the only information you have to share with the police is your name, date of birth, and address.
+They may also ask questions about your phone number, next of kin or medical history: you do not have to answer any of them if you do not want to.

-They may ask other questions related to events or places you may have been at: DO NOT TALK TO THE POLICE.
+They may ask other questions related to events or places you may have been at: Do not talk to the police.
 Your answer may verify you were there or provide information the police need to charge or convict you, or others.

+In some cases, yes.
 Police can search your phone when they arrest you if they believe it will protect the safety of someone, preserve evidence, or contain evidence.

 If your phone is locked, you do not have to provide police the password.
 If it is locked with facial recognition or your fingerprint, they may be able to unlock it by holding it in front of your face or using your fingerprint.